-3.3.5 HAZARDS ASSOCIATED WITH AIR POLLUTION CONTROL
+3.3.5 HAZARDS ASSOCIATED WITH AIR POLLUTION CONTROL AND ALTERNATIVE FUELS

 The SCAQMD has evaluated the hazards associated with previous AQMPs, proposed SCAQMD rules, and non-SCAQMD projects where the SCAQMD is the Lead Agency pursuant to CEQA.
 The analyses covered a range of potential air pollution control technologies and equipment.
-EIRs prepared for the previous AQMPs have evaluated: (1) add-on control equipment; (2) alternative coating methods; and (3) alternative fuels.
+EIRs prepared for the previous AQMPs have specifically evaluated hazard impacts from: (1) add-on control equipment; (2) alternative coating methods; and (3) alternative fuels.

 Add-on pollution control technologies which have been previously analyzed for hazards include: carbon adsorption, incineration, post-combustion flue-gas treatment, SCR and selective non-catalytic reduction (SNCR), scrubbers, bag filters, and electrostatic precipitators.
 The use of add-on pollution control equipment may concentrate or utilize hazardous materials.
 A malfunction or accident when using add-on pollution control equipment could potentially expose people to hazardous materials, explosions, or fires.
-The SCAQMD has determined that the transport, use, and storage of ammonia (used in SCR systems) may have significant hazard impacts in the event of an accidental release.
+The SCAQMD has determined that the transport, use, and storage of ammonia, both aqueous and anhydrous, (used in SCR systems) may have significant hazard impacts in the event of an accidental release.
 Further analyses have indicated that the use of aqueous ammonia (instead of anhydrous ammonia) can usually reduce the hazards associated with ammonia use in SCR systems to less than significant.